Dwyin7/CS6111-project2/README.md

 6. Description of SpanBERT and GEMINI method:
    * Information Extraction[information_extraction]:
-      1. Check and extract the content from the URL.(page_extraction)
+      1. Check and extract the content from the URL, with removing the excesses space, tabs, or newlines.(page_extraction)
       2. If the content can be used, do Named Entity Recognition by SpaCy and generate doc.
-      3. Feed into LLM to extract the relations.
+      3. If the SpanBERT is used, feed the generated doc to the SpanBERT, otherwise feed into the GEMINI to extract the relations.

    * SpanBERT[SB]:
    Input Web content:doc that has been processed by spaCy, entities_of_interest and relation_index, threshold:conf, relation sets: acc; update relation sets: acc